-This furnace is shipped with a discharge air temperature sensor that can be installed in the supply air plenum.
+This furnace is shipped with a discharge air temperature sensor that can be installed in the furnace plenum.
 The sensor is used to measure temperature rise in the heating mode and temperature drop in the cooling mode.
-See TABLE 2 and FIGURE 15 (upflow) or TABLE 3 and FIGURE 16 (horizontal left) or TABLE 4 and FIGURE 17 (horizontal right) for correct location.
-Drill a 3/8 inch diameter hole in the supply duct based on the specified location.
+See TABLE 4 and FIGURE 14.
+Drill a 3/8 inch diameter hole in the plenum based on the specified location.
 Center the discharge air temperature sensor in the middle of the hole and use two field provided screws to secure in place.
-The orientation of the sensor mounting flange is not critical and can be oriented to whatever position is needed to prevent interference with the evaporator coil, air duct etc. Field supplied wiring must be used to connect the discharge air temperature sensor to the discharge air temperature sensor terminals on the integrated control board.
-Either wire can be connected to either terminal.
-See FIGURE 18.
+Field supplied wiring must be used to connect the sensor to the discharge air temperature sensor terminals on the integrated control board.
+See FIGURE 14.